sparkflows/sparkflows-docs/docs/rest-api-authentication/acquire-session-cookie.rst

 Acquire Session Cookie Using CURL
 ==================

 When invoking the REST API's of Fire Insights with curl, the first step is to log in and save the incoming cooking into a text file.
-This file would then be used in making subsequent REST calls.
+This file would then be used in making subsequent REST calls via curl.

 Save the incoming cookies using the ``-c`` option of ``curl`` into a file.

-In the below examples, the Sparkflows Fire server is running on the local machine at : ``localhost:8080``
+In the below examples, the Fire Insights web server is running on the local machine at : ``localhost:8080``

-You can replace it with your own machine name and port.
+You can replace it with your machine name and port.

 **CURL**::